IBM/CZ-IBM-Cloud-Guide/README.md

     ```
     $ ibmcloud ks cluster config --cluster <your_cluster_id>
     ```
     >In order to be able to deploy an application to your cluster, you need to store the context of the cluster locally, for which you need to obtain a Cluster ID.
-Therefore, go to the Kubernetes Cluster in the user interface in the browser via the upper left menu, select here Resource list, then click on Clusters and select your cluster.
+Therefore, go to the Kubernetes Cluster in the user interface in the browser via the upper left menu, select [Resource list](https://cloud.ibm.com/resources), then click on Clusters and select your cluster.
 Here you can see the Cluster ID.

     Output: